-The corporate strategy level refers to the highest level of strategic planning.
+Corporate level strategy refers to the highest level of corporate strategic planning.
 In this article, we dive deeper into it, but it’s useful to understand the other strategic levels as well and how they are related.

-The business strategy level is the strategic level that mediates the abstract strategic goals of the corporate strategy, with the needs and capacities of the business unit level.
+Business level strategy is the strategic level that mediates the abstract strategic goals of the corporate strategy, with the needs and capacities of the business unit level.

 It takes a corporate-level strategic goal and turns it into a practical strategic goal based on business-level knowledge and experience.

-The functional strategy level is the most granular level of strategy - the realm of practical decisions and concerns which are less relevant at the business or corporate strategic levels.
+Functional level strategy is the most granular level of strategy - the realm of practical decisions and concerns which are less relevant at the business or corporate strategic levels.